Skip to content

 1. Calls Rust core functions.

-2. Converts Rust types to the host language's native types (Stringstr, Vec<T> → list/array, Result<T, E> → exception/error).
+2. Converts Rust types to the target language's native types (Stringstr, Vec<T> → list/array, Result<T, E> → exception/error).

-3. Exposes an idiomatic API matching the host language's conventions.
+3. Exposes an idiomatic API matching the target language's conventions.

-The binding crates contain no parsing logic, no query definitions, and no chunking code.
-This keeps bindings small and easy to maintain.
+Binding crates contain no parsing logic, no query definitions, and no chunking code.

 packages/go cgo Go modules